Stone Flower (album)

 Stone Flower is the sixth studio album by Antônio Carlos Jobim.
-Recorded in March, April, and May 1970 by Rudy Van Gelder at Van Gelder Studios and produced by Creed Taylor, the album was released on July 7 on CTI Records.
+The album was recorded in March, April, and May 1970 by Rudy Van Gelder at Van Gelder Studios and produced by Creed Taylor, with arrangements and conducting by Eumir Deodato.
+The album was released on July 7 on CTI Records.

 Track listing

 All tracks composed by Antônio Carlos Jobim, except where noted.